Oribatida

 The Oribatida are of economic importance as hosts of various tapeworm species, and by increasing the breakdown of organic material in the soil, in a similar manner to earthworms.

 Many species of oribatid mites require extremely specific habitats, resulting in large diversity within the order due to the many niches they evolve to.
 Some species are especially suited to dry conditions, or on bare lichen covered rocks, but that largest section of Oribatida prefers the moist forest floor and its accompanying litter.
 There are a small number of species who have evolved to live on aquatic plants, often spending the majority of their life submersed underwater.

 In contrast to the commonly held view that parthenogenetic lineages are short lived, four species-rich parthenogenetic clusters of the order Oribatida are very ancient and likely arose 400-300 million years ago.
+Parthenogenetic oribatid mite lineages have been hypothesized to be adapted to occupy narrow specialized ecological niches.
+However, it was recently shown that parthenogenetic oribatid mite species actually possess a widely adapted general-purpose genotype, and thus each such lineage might be viewed as a "jack-of-all-trades".

+The Astigmatina, though once considered a separate group, are now considered part of Oribatida.
+They are quite different from other oribatids (e.g. many astigmatans are soft-bodied and some are parasitic), resulting in them often being treated separately.

+Oribatids have a long fossil record extending back to the middle Devonian, around 376-379 million years ago from Gilboa, New York, among the oldest known fossils of acariform mites.

 Systematics

 The order Oribatida is divided into the following taxa: